Barbara Hibbert, Harrogate

 A few weeks ago I asked for a prognosis letter from my oncologist to unlock another small pension that I have, but he said that he couldn’t write a letter saying that I had less than 12 months to live as I am far too well.
 It’s amazing how much your perspective changes with a terminal diagnosis and this now feels like very good news, certainly compared with a year ago!

-So I am continuing to live my life as well as I can.
-None of us knows what is around the corner but at least I can make the most of what time I have left, and not put off doing things I want to.
+So I am continuing to live my life as well as I can. t, and not put off doing things I want to.
 I have had friends visit from all over the world, have been on several holidays – although these tend to be short breaks out of necessity because of fortnightly chemo – both in this country and Europe.

 I am also planning my 60th birthday celebrations – something I didn’t expect to be doing a year ago.
 If I continue to be well I might even venture to see my friend in Australia in the spring.
 But really I can’t plan more than 12 weeks at a time because of the scans and what they might show.